AsharibAli/create-edu-dapp/README.md

 ### 🧪 Test

-To write tests, go to `./test` directory and create `<your-contracts>.js`, you can test your smart contracts using the following command.
+To write tests, go to `./test` directory and create `<your-contracts>.ts`, you can test your smart contracts using the following command.

 ```sh
 # For testing the smart contracts